AkhilaBejagam/akhila/README.md

-##  Histogram
+##  Histogram of an Image

-   Defination: A histogram is a type of chart that shows the frequency distribution of data points across a continuous range of numerical values.
+         An image histogram is a type of histogram that acts as a graphical representation of the tonal distribution in a digital image.
+It plots the number of pixels for each tonal value.
+By

+looking at the histogram for a specific image a viewer will be able to judge the entire tonal distribution at a glance.

  ## Uses of Histogram
     1. Image Processing